The Skyscraper Link Building Technique in 3 Steps

 Analyze the tone of the copy you're working on, and think of the emotion that'll work for this kind of content.

-To draw attention to a great cause, ASPCA took emotional persuasion on a completely new level with one of their ad campaigns.
+To draw attention to a great cause, ASPCA took emotional persuasion and outreach to a completely new level with one of their ad campaigns.

 Step 3: Contact the right people to ask for links

 Ready with your brilliant post?
-It's time to put the final part of the Skyscraper tactic into action.
+It's time to put the final part of the Skyscraper technique into action, not to mention your soft-skills and SEO technique combining in perfect harmony for this process.

 Go back to SEO SpyGlass, and for every project you have created for the best-performing content, go to the Linking Domains dashboard and copy (or export) the linking domains.